ruv/easyforth/index.markdown

 The next section of code takes the keyboard input and changes the snake direction if appropriate.

-    : is-horizontal  direction @ dup
+    : is-horizontal ( -- flag ) direction @ dup
       left = swap
       right = or ;

-    : is-vertical  direction @ dup
+    : is-vertical   ( -- flag ) direction @ dup
       up = swap
       down = or ;

-    : turn-up     is-horizontal if up direction ! then ;
+    : turn-up     ( -- ) is-horizontal if up direction ! then ;
-    : turn-left   is-vertical if left direction ! then ;
+    : turn-left   ( -- ) is-vertical if left direction ! then ;
-    : turn-down   is-horizontal if down direction ! then ;
+    : turn-down   ( -- ) is-horizontal if down direction ! then ;
-    : turn-right  is-vertical if right direction ! then ;
+    : turn-right  ( -- ) is-vertical if right direction ! then ;

-    : change-direction ( key -- )
+    : change-direction ( c.key -- )
       37 over = if turn-left else
       38 over = if turn-up else
       39 over = if turn-right else
       40 over = if turn-down
       then then then then drop ;

-    : check-input
+    : check-input ( -- )
       last-key @ change-direction
       0 last-key ! ;